HL7/phd/input/pagecontent/ProfileConsumers.md

 #### Continua Certified Health and Fitness Interfaces

-The PHG can report the list of its certified Health and Fitness interfaces as a list of properties.
-Each of these properties report a code that indicates a Health and Fitness interface the PHG has been (self-)certified for.
+In addition to the certified PHD interfaces the PHG can report its certified Health and Fitness interfaces as a list of properties.
+Each of these properties reports a code that indicates a Health and Fitness interface the PHG has been (self-)certified for.

 The property is indicated by the `property.type.code` having the MDC code "532355".
 The  `valueCode` comes from the [ContinuaHFS](CodeSystem-ContinuaHFS.html) code system.